gravitational/teleport/rfd/0090-db-mfa-sessions.md

 ### API

-We should change the auth service to always issue database certs without capping the cert TTL to 1 minute for per-session-MFA.
+We should change the auth service to always issue database certs without capping the cert TTL to 1 minute for per-session-MFA; clients will only keep the newly issued database certs in-memory when per-session-mfa is required.

 ### Local Proxy With Tunnel